yishuida/yihctl/README.md

 # yihctl
-A sample command tool line that I used.
+A sample command tool line that I using.